na-na-hi/renget/archive/6wfys.md

 Quick Loot RE *or* QuickLoot EE - pop-up, scrollable loot menu like fallout 4's.
 I actually don't use this, as I believe it ruins the flow of gameplay.
 SkyHUD - thick and powerful HUD replacement.
 Most SkyUI skins will include a SkyHUD skin.
 Oblivion Interaction Icons - Replaces the activate text ("Search", "Ride", "Molest", etc) with icons.
 Make sure to run the synthesis patcher.
+(Has patches for Use or Take SKSE for unique icons.)
 Simple Activate SKSE - customize the activate prompt.
-If you use it to remove things, it is redundant with SkyHUD.
+Somewhat redundant with SkyHUD or BTPS.
 Read or Take SKSE - hold shift to pick up books.
 Zero jank, compared to old papyrus implementations.
 Use or Take SKSE - hold shift to interact with food, dropped torches, potions, poisons, etc. Also jank-free.
 Better Third Person Selection - lets you grab shit off the ground while staring at your character's ass, no pixel hunting required.
 TrueHUD - Floating enemy health bars, MCM-customizable player bars, some other cool stuff.

+Untarnished UI - Finally, something I can recommend without reservations.
+This does a great job of updating the original UI concept for skyrim while clearing out all the visual clutter and includes support for most modern HUD and UI mods.
+*or* Outlander UI - Designed for maximum visibility while in menus, with some pen and paper flair.
+Made by an anon, allegedly.

 ###Menus